 During the first quarter of 2007, the Company entered into an agreement to sell an Electronics building located in Hiroshima, Japan.
 The Company determined that this building met the "held for sale" criteria of SFAS 144 as of March 31, 2007 and was recorded at the lower of carrying value or fair value less cost to sell, which resulted in an asset impairment charge of approximately \$7 million.
-The Company expects the sale of the building to close during the second half of 2007.
-Approximately \$4 million related to the Electronics building located in Hiroshima, Japan is classified as assets held for sale in the consolidated balance sheets as of June 30, 2007.
+The sale of the building was completed in the third quarter of 2007.